Raggedy Ann: The Pumpkin Who Couldn't Smile

 "Why couldn't I have gotten work in a pie or something?" asks the poor pumpkin.
 "I'm a failure.
 I can't help it.
 That's the way I was carved."
 And he cries - his tears are pumpkin seeds.
 Nice touch.
 Chuck Jones, the Looney Tunes director, directed this special, and there are times when it shows.

 Luckily for the viewer, Chuck Jones was involved not just as director, but as a writer.
-If the plot lacks any twists, or suspense, or any particular obstacles to be overcome, or anything like that (and it does), he made up for it by having some pretty clever dialogue, mostly on Raggedy Andy's part.
+If the plot lacks any twists or suspense (and it does), he made up for it by having some pretty clever dialogue, mostly on Raggedy Andy's part.
 It's though Jones said "well, I have to write a show about talking dolls that will appeal mainly to the under 6 set.
 Might as well make the most of it."
-This isn't to say it's as anarchic or clever as an Animaniacs episode, or even "Witch's Night Out," but the people involved in this clearly had fun about as much fun as they could with the gig.
-It may be faint praise, but this is probably the best of all possible Raggedy Ann halloween specials.
+And, being Chuck Jones, he got away with it (I can easily imagine getting notes from the producers telling writers to dumb the script down, make the plot even MORE generic, etc. - that happens all the time when you're working for hire on something for kids).

 Consider this dialogue: